 - the source of the information

 - how recent the information is

-- how the reliability of the information was tested
+- · how the reliability of the information was tested

 - any uncertainties in the information.

-The role of the EIS in providing the project's draft EM plan should also be discussed, with particular reference to the EM plan's role in providing management measures that can be carried over into conditions that would attach to any approvals, environmental authorities and permits for the project.
+The role of the EIS in providing the project's draft EM plan is also to be discussed, giving particular reference to the EM plan's role in providing management measures that can be carried over into conditions that would attach to any approvals, environmental authorities and permits for the project.